freenas/freenas-docs/userguide/jails.rst

 :numref:`Table %s <jail_config_opts_tab>`.

-After a jail has been created, the jail name and type cannot be changed, so these fields will be grayed out.
+After a jail has been created, the jail name and type cannot be changed.
+These fields are grayed out.

 .. note:: To modify the IP address information for a jail, use the :guilabel:`Edit Jail` button instead of the associated networking